Meerut City Junction railway station: Trains

+Dehradun–Anand Vihar Terminal Vande Bharat Express also stops at the Meerut City Junction.

 After Meerut City, the second major railway station is Meerut Cantonment, located 4 km North.

 Infrastructure

 The station is equipped with route relay interlocking technology for managing tracks and signalling.
 The rail yard has 2 washing lines for maintenance or train rakes.
 It has also got a coach care facility with capacity of 2 coaches.

 Station also has a dedicated cargo siding for freight loading and unloading.
 The siding has 3 zones: open siding for coal, cement, fertilizer etc., a petroleum terminal bay of BPCL and, a closed siding terminal for all other type of goods.
 The siding is located about 1.9 km east of the station.

 Amenities

-City railway station is a Class-A railway station of Norther Railway.
+City railway station is a Class-A railway station of Northern Railway.
 It is equipped with most public amenities like restaurants, waiting room, retiring room, police station, post office etc. The station is fully disabled friendly.
 Escalators and elevators are being installed for easing passenger movement between platform 1 and 2–3.
 PNB and SBI ATMs are also available at station entrance.

 Station premises also have a Railway Hospital for railway staff.